You probably heard about the Robinhood app on Youtube and want to know if it’s available in Australia, am I right?

 Australian broker that offers access to +6000 US stocks and ETFs, with no trading commissions.

-Founded in 2006, eToro is a well-known worldwide fintech startup and the leader in the social trading field (follow other people’s trades), with over 20 million users worldwide.
-You can also invest in other products such as CFDs, ETFs, stocks, commodities, Forex, and cryptocurrencies through their platform, which is intuitive and simple to use, making it a good choice for beginners.
+Founded in 2006, eToro is a well-known worldwide fintech startup and the leader in the social trading field (follow other people’s trades), with over 30 million users worldwide.
+You can also invest in other products through their platform, which is intuitive and simple to use, making it a good choice for beginners.
 Plus, they have started offering commission-free stocks and ETFs trading (not all ETFs are commission-free).

 Opening an account and depositing is easy, and you can even try it out with virtual money.
 On the downside, spreads can be high for some products.
 The only currency accepted is the USD, which means that you’ll be charged currency conversion fees upon deposit and withdrawal if you deposit in AUD.
 For more information, read our review of eToro in Australia.